bjatkin/minecraft_tracker/readme.md

 # Minecraft Tracker
-This is a simple rust CLI that designed to track locations in minecraft.
-It extreamly simple and only allow the user to add a locations coordinates and then later search all the coordinates that have been added.
-This is useful if you're exploring the map and want to take not of an interesting location to come back and explore at a later time.
+This is a simple rust CLI that is designed to track locations in minecraft.
+It extremely simple and only allow the user to add a location's coordinates and then later search all the coordinates that have been added.
+This is useful if you're exploring the map and want to take note of an interesting location to come back and explore at a later time.

-The program is extreamly simple.
-Once the program is started you have 3 options [A] to add a new location.
-[S] to search all the exsisting locations.
-[Q] to quit the program.
-All options are case sensitive.
-Adding a new location will ask you to add a location name, description and then it's coordinates including the dimention you are in (Overworld, Nether, The End).
-Search text is complied into a regex so you any regex text can be used to search locations.
-The search currently only looks through location titles.

 # Getting Started

-Using this CLI is very simple.
-First clone the repo to your computer.
-This tool was complied for Mac OSX.
+Using this CLI tool is easy.
+First clone this repo to your computer.
+Minecraft Tracker was originally compiled for Mac OSX.
 If you are running a different operating system (Windows/Linux etc.) you'll need to recompile the project.
-You can complie this project using cargo by following instructions on the [rust website](https://doc.rust-lang.org/cargo/index.html).
+You can compile this project using cargo by following instructions on the [rust website](https://doc.rust-lang.org/cargo/index.html).
 Once you have the project downloaded and compiled you can run the tool from the terminal.

 ```./minecraft_tracker/target/release/minecraft_tracker locations.csv```